wix-incubator/wix-react-tools/docs/disposable.md

 # Disposable mixin

-Registeration API for disposing of component which is called when component unmounts.
+Helps manage clean-ups during the life span of the component.

 ## API

-### Disposers class
+### Disposers utility class

+Keeps track of bound resources by registering and executing [disposer](https://en.wikipedia.org/wiki/Dispose_pattern) functions.
+A Disposers instance keeps track of functions by key.
 **disposeAll():void**

 executes all registered disposers and removes them from memory.

 **set(key:string, disposer:Function):void**

 registers a disposer by name.
-If a previous disposer was registered under the same name, it is executed.
+If a previous disposer was registered under the same name, it is executed and removed.

 **dispose(key:string):void**